mdic/dh2023/06_050423/.ipynb_checkpoints/README-checkpoint.md

 1. First, let's install the required tools:

-> `pip install youtube-comment-downloader vaderSentiment jsonlines`
+> `pip install youtube-comment-downloader vaderSentiment jsonlines pandas`

 1. Then we need to download some comments